ChesnokovDmitry/Software_Testing/README.md

 # Software_Testing
-Theoretical and practical tasks for the course 'Software Testing'
+Practical tasks for the course 'Software Testing'